How To Write A Procedure In A Lab Report

 Purpose and Importance

 The procedure section has several critical functions.
-Firstly, it enables other scientists to replicate your experiment, verifying your results and building upon your findings.
+Now, firstly, it enables other scientists to replicate your experiment, verifying your results and building upon your findings.
 Secondly, it demonstrates the rigor and thoroughness of your experimental design, enhancing the credibility of your work.
 Lastly, it provides a clear record of your actions, which can be invaluable for troubleshooting or refining the experiment in the future.

 Comprehensive Overview of Writing a Procedure